ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-3-arrays-with-foreach.rst

     // Write a print() method using an enhanced for loop

-    // Write a findAndPrint(name) method using an enhanced for loop
+    // Write a findAndPrint(attribute) method using an enhanced for loop

     public static void main(String[] args)
     {
        // Declare an object of ClassNameArray with your class name
-       // Call its add method to add 2 or 3 new objects to the array
+       // Call its add method to add enough new objects to fill the array
        // Call its print method
        // Call its findAndPrint method
     }
   }

-  class          // Add your class name here!
+  // Copy in your class but do not make it public class          // Add your class name here - do not make it public {
-  {
       // Copy your class from lesson 6.2 below.